 Weeding is an integral and important aspect of the collection development/management process.
 It is an ongoing process, reflecting changing needs and current developments in every area.

-Responsibility for weeding rests with library faculty
+Responsibility for weeding rests with library faculty.

 The following are general guidelines that may be applied to the weeding process both generally and within each subject area.
 Subject Specialists may provide more specific guidelines in their areas as need indicates.
 The general guidelines are valid for print and non-print materials except where otherwise indicated.